 47.)
 Louisiana State University—Baton Rouge (Ourso)

 Since its establishment in 1928, Louisiana State University’s E. J. Ourso College of Business has been continually offering students a nationally ranked business education.
-LSU E. J. Ourso College of Business has also been recognized nationally and internationally for programs that promote entrepreneurship, stimulate economic development and that have set the standard for internal audit programs.
+LSU E. J. Ourso College of Business has also been recognized nationally and internationally for programs that promote entrepreneurship, stimulate economic development, and has set the standard for internal audit programs.
 This school, located in Baton Rouge, Louisiana, gives students the opportunity to work with top industry leaders due to the city’s economic profile.
 Baton Rouge was ranked in the top 20 cities for economic strength by Portfolio Magazine and was ranked as the 9th best place in America to start a new business by CNN.
 With the largest industry being petrochemical manufacturing and production, Baton Rouge also has burgeoning startup, medical and film production scenes.

-The MBA programs offered at LSU Ourso are a full-time MBA, professional MBA, executive MBA, dual-degree and online MBA programs.
+The MBA programs offered at LSU Ourso are a full-time MBA, professional MBA, executive MBA, dual-degree, and online MBA programs.
 All accepted students of an MBA program are automatically considered for the many scholarships awarded through the E. J. Ourso College of Business.
 Scholarships are awarded based on need and/or prior academic performance.
 In the LSU Flores MBA programs, students can specialize in entrepreneurship, finance, human resource management, internal auditing, international business/emerging markets, marketing, supply chain management, systems audit, or create a customized curriculum that allows a lot of flexibility and specialization.

 - Tuition (Out-of-state): $64,144